dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 304. Range Sum Query 2D - Immutable.md

 **Algorithm**

-Try to see the 2D matrix as mm rows of 1D arrays.
+Try to see the 2D matrix as $m$ rows of 1D arrays.
 To find the region sum, we just accumulate the sum in the region row by row.

 ```
 private int[][] dp;